Maria E. Beasley: Life raft design

 Beasley was awarded two patents for an improved life raft, one in 1880 and the other in 1882.
 Beasley’s raft uses a base of collapsible metal floats that is more flexible and makes storage on board a ship easier, also including airtight containers to protect perishable provisions.
 In her updated design, she makes it so that the raft can be used reversibly with greater ease (in case of accidental overturning) by adjusting the surface of the metal floats and including an adjustable guardrail.

 Although some internet sources claim that Beasley's life rafts were used on the RMS Titanic in 1912, saving approximately 700 lives, author David H. Cropley challenges the credibility of this claim.
 The Titanic carried lifeboats, not life rafts.
 While four of the ship's lifeboats used collapsible canvas designs, they do not appear to be based on Beasley's design, and, regardless, the small number of collapsible lifeboats would not have been enough to save the hundreds of passengers cited in the stories.
+The collapsible lifeboats on board Titanic could be more accurately compared to the Berthon Boat which was designed by Edward Lyon Berthon after he survived the sinking of the PS Orion (1847) in 1850.